When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Underground cave with artificial lights

-Cave Baby is lucky: he lives in a cave with his brave dad and his talented mom.
-But he’s bored because nobody will play with him.
-One day, he finds a paintbrush and creates graffiti all over his mother’s paintings of hares, bears, hyenas, and tigers.
+Cave Baby is bored.
+He lives in a cave with a brave dad and a talented mom, but they are too busy to play.
+So, he finds a paintbrush and creates graffiti over his mom’s cave paintings.

-His parents are furious!
-They angrily clean up the mess, and his dad reminds him that if he’s not a good boy, a mammoth will come and throw him to the big brown bear.
+His parents are not amused.
+They scrub the walls and warn him that if he misbehaves, a mammoth will take him to the big brown bear.

 Warning